Ojda22/milos-ojdanic/index.md

 My academic and industrial interests lie in the area of Software Engineering.
 In particular Software Evolution, Software Testing, Code Analysis, Fault Injection and Intelligent Software Engineering (synergy between Artificial Intelligence (AI) and Software Engineering).

-I tackle the problems of selecting high-quality test cases, identification, prioritization and execution of any tests for any code change at any time.
+I tackle the problems of developing high-quality test cases, identification, prioritization and execution of any tests for any code change at any time.
-My inspiration is to contribute and deliver practical and powerful test environments to software practitioners.
-Fusing highly assured software, reasonable cost, and partial or complete automation to the testers.
+My inspiration is to contribute and deliver practical and powerful test environments to software practitioners - by fusing highly assured software, delivered at a reasonable cost, with partial or complete automation to the testers.

 **Check out my page**; I hope you will find something stimulating and leave enriched with a bit of knowledge :books:  :evergreen_tree: